Looking for inspiration of how to spend your free time in Wolverhampton, Walsall, and Telford? Look no further.

 Shopping and showreels

 If you’re happiest racking up the mall miles, then head to Telford Shopping Centre – its 25 acres should keep your pedometer ticking.
 Or you’ll find top names like TK Maxx, Next and Gap at Telford Forge.
 And then there’s the whole Southwater One complex to keep you entertained.
-After a hard day’s shopping, take a break at one of its restaurants, or put your feet up and brush up on your film studies at the Imax cinema.
-You can even squeeze in a visit to our University Centre Telford to get some inspiration about your future education.
+After a hard day’s shopping, take a break at one of its restaurants, or put your feet up and brush up on your film studies at the IMAX cinema.